MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 You can obtain both data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

-### Start R Server
+### Start Revo64

-Microsoft R Server for Hadoop runs on Linux.
-On Linux hosts in a Hadoop cluster, start R Server by typing `Revo64` at the shell prompt.
+Machine Learning Server for Hadoop runs on Linux.
+On Linux hosts in a Hadoop cluster, start an R session by typing `Revo64` at the shell prompt.

 	[<username>]$ cd MRSLinux90
 	[<username> MRSLinux90]$ Revo64

 ### Create a compute context

-A *compute context* specifies the computing resources to be used by ScaleR’s distributable computing functions.
+A *compute context* specifies the computing resources to be used by RevoScaleR’s distributable computing functions.
 In this tutorial, we focus on using the nodes of the Hadoop cluster (internally via Spark) as the computing resources.
 In defining your compute context, you may have to specify different parameters depending on whether commands are issued from a node of your cluster or from a client accessing the cluster remotely.

 #### Define a Compute Context on the Cluster